-- This is nearly identical to State, it supports dynamic changing of some aspects of a class--in this case an algorithm.
+- This is very similar to State, it supports dynamic changing of some aspects of a class--in this case an algorithm.

 - The class diagram is identical as well.

-SingletonHFDPs Chapter 5.
-Go4 description: Ensure a class has only one instance and provide a global point of access to it.
+Go4 description: Ensure a class has only one instance and provide a global point of

 - For a class with only one member, something quite common in practice.